awalende/zbmed_tut2019/README.md

 Now finally execute the completed playbook/role with `ansible-playbook -i hosts site.yml` and control that everything gets installed.

-On finish, you can open Theia on your browser (if you are using one of our provided x2go instances) and point it to `http://localhost:8080`.

-If you are not using our x2go instances, you have to create a portforwarding to your local machine via:
+You have to create a portforwarding to your local machine via:

 `ssh -i <path_to_private_key> -L 8080:localhost:8080 ubuntu@<floatingip_or_dns_of_instance>`

+On finish, you can open Theia on your browser by pointing it to `http://localhost:8080`.